palkan/n_plus_one_control/README.md

 # N + 1 Control

-RSpec and Minitest matchers to prevent N+1 queries problem.
+RSpec and Minitest matchers to prevent the N+1 queries problem.

 ### Why yet another gem to assert DB queries?